CTFJournal/ctfjournal.github.io/_posts/2023-02-25-Linux-Privilege-Escalation.md

 ### Task1: Deploy the Vulnerable Debian VM
-   Nothing difficult in to do in this task, just click "Start Machine" and connect to it via ssh.
+   Nothing difficult to do in this task, just click "Start Machine" and connect to it via ssh.
 Make sure you are connected to **tryhackme vpn**

    Use the following command to connect to the deployed machine: ***ssh tryhackme@MACHINE_IP*** and enter the password provided in the task description when prompted.
 You should now have access to the deployed machine's terminal.